fievelk/virtualias/README.md

 `./virtualias.py -a=your_alias your_env_dir`

-In the above case, your new environment will be created in `your_env_dir` and you will be able to activate it using the alias you specified (`your_alias` in the example above).
+In the above case, your new environment will be created in `your_env_dir` and you will be able to activate it using the alias (function) you specified (`your_alias` in the example above).

 Is VirtuAlias an alternative to virtualenvwrapper?